Grow Vegetables in Phoenix Arizona

 It was a little bit easier with our current garden.
 We started with a 10 by 4.5 foot area of bare dirt.
-We then purchased aprox 30 blocks to raise the area of the garden.
-We brought in around 60 bags of a mixture of manure, compost, and gardening soil.
+To raise the garden we purchased about 30 blocks.
+It took 60 bags of a mixture of manure, compost, and gardening soil.
 Then we layered the different materials into the garden bed.

 Preparing the Soil

 Your soil is very important this is where your seeds will get the nutrients they need to provide tasty fruit or veggies.

 Our Phoenix, Arizona native soil is not really sufficient and should be mixed with compost, and/or gardening soil, at a minimum use only 20-50% native soil, less is better when it comes to the vegetable garden.

 We chose to create a raised garden bed in order to have better control over the soil conditions and our existing garden bed has very little native soil.
 The raised garden bed has a depth of 18″ – a mixture of organic material and gardening soil.

 Before you start you’ll want some Basic Gardening tools including a standard shovel and spade.
 A spading fork resembles a small pitchfork.
 It is used to dig down into hard soil and break up the ground.
 A hoe is a useful gardening tool, but if you only have a small vegetable garden it is not necessary.
 A wheelbarrow and a good garden rake is not necessary, but they are helpful.